 With a growing number of protests – and children’s strikes – we are well aware of the international movement against climate change.
 But after what seems a bit of a lull over the last 20 or so years, animal rights activism seems to be having more of a resurgence recently.
-The reason is no doubt that veganism is growing rapidly in the UK, people are becoming more health conscious and, of course, there has been extensive coverage of exploiting animals for profit, through the likes of circuses, puppy farms and, most notably, for food.
+The reason is no doubt that veganism is growing rapidly in the UK, people’s attitudes are changing and, of course, there has been extensive coverage of exploiting animals for profit, through the likes of circuses, puppy farms and, most notably, for food.

 As I have described before, I am not particularly inclined to support protests that cause inconvenience or disruption – in other words, harm – to others.
 For me, education and information are the preferred routes to change peoples’ habits.
 I do however very much believe in freedom of speech, and the right of individuals to express their beliefs.
 Animal activism certainly got a bad press in the 70s and 80s, understandably in my opinion, no matter how much you agreed with the objectives.
 I was therefore interested to read about the resurgence of animal rights activism in Germany, where out of a population of 82 million, there are 1.3 million vegans and 8 million vegetarians – a far higher proportion than in the UK.